RetroIndieJosh/shift/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-* If you use VS Code, you can use the included .editorconfig file to get
+- If you use VS Code, use the included .editorconfig file to get started
-* started A code style guide is forthcoming For now, try to match the style of
+- A code style guide is forthcoming
-* existing code
+- For now, try to match the style of existing code

 ## License

 Any contributions you make will be under the GPL v3 software license.
-When you submit code changes, your submissions are understood to be under the same [GPL v3 License](LICENSE.md) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [GPL v3 License](LICENSE.txt) that covers the project.
 Please contact the maintainer if this is a concern.

-## Maintainer
+## Maintainer (Contact)

 I (Joshua McLean) am the sole maintainer of SHIFT and you can reach me at `mrjoshuamclean@gmail.com` with any concerns you feel do not belong in the